florianhartig/LearningBayes/CommentedCode/02-Samplers/MCMC/Metropolis.md

 * I use wide normal distributions for slope and intercept, a standard choice.
 If I would have many predictors and therefore the danger of overfitting, one could think about making them more narrow, deliberately biasing them towards 0

 * I am using a flat prior on 1/sd^2 (the latter expression is often called the precision), which is a standard non-informative choice for the variance.
+This then corresponds to a decay of the standard deviation with 1/sqrt(sd).

 One would think that a flat prior on the variance would be a better idea, but one can show that this would typically lead to too much probability mass for large variances, effectively introducing a bias in the analysis.
 NOTE: good uniformative choices for parameters are not neccessarily flat!!!